-In this tutorial we will show you how to install and configuration of HAProxy on your CentOS 6 server.
+In this tutorial, we will show you how to install and configure HAProxy on your CentOS 6 server.
 For those of you who didn’t know, HAProxy is a free and open-source Linux application used for load balancing network traffic.

 Install and Configure HAproxy on CentOS 6

 HAProxy isn’t available in the default repositories for CentOS.
-In order for us to be able to install it, we need to either compile it from source (preferred) or add the EPEL repository to our server and install it using Yum.
+In order for us to be able to install it, we need to either compile it from the source (preferred) or add the EPEL repository to our server and install it using Yum.

 /etc/haproxy/haproxy.cfg as per our requirement.
-(Change this configuration as your network requirements).
+(Change this configuration to your network requirements).
 For more configuration details check this url.

 http://192.168.2.102:31337.
 It will ask you for the username and password.
-Use the username and password you defined on the configuraion file as “stats auth”.
+Use the username and password you defined on the configuration file as “stats auth”.

-Congratulation’s!
+Congratulations!
 You have successfully installed HAProxy.
 Thanks for using this tutorial for installing HAProxy on CentOS 6 system.
-For additional help or useful information, we recommend you to check the official HAProxy web site.
+For additional help or useful information, we recommend you to check the official HAProxy website.